-ASX Recommendations addressed: 1.3, 1.4, 1.6, 1.7 , , ,
+ASX Recommendations addressed: 1.3, 1.4, 1.6, 1.7, 2.6

 The performance of key executives is reviewed regularly against both quantitative and qualitative indicators.
 All executives are subject to formal performance reviews conducted by the CEO on an annual basis, and the results of those reviews are shared with the Nomination and Remuneration Committee as appropriate.
+From FY2018 onwards, any adjustment to the remuneration of direct Reports to the CEO are also reviewed and approved by the Nomination and Remuneration Committee.
 The performance criteria against which they are assessed are aligned with the financial and non-financial objectives of the Company.